 The other section of the sequence contains the movements of the robot.
 Here we again use the CustomCommand subVI because these points are fixed and it is therefore simple to use the string command.
 We could have also used the MoveLin and MovePose subVIs but these are better suited for when you need to send the same command multiple times with positions that change every time.
 For instance, applications that use vision might be better suited for these subVIs.

-Finally we added a time delay but this is not required.
+Finally we added a time delay.
+This is necessary because if the communication breaks the robot stops moving.
 Note that this program works completely asynchronously and there is no feedback from the robot.